auraphp/Aura.Router/README.md

 ### As a Micro-Framework

-Sometimes you may wish to use Aura.Router as a micro-framework.
-It’s also possible by assigning anonymous function to controller.
+Sometimes you may wish to use the _Router_ as a micro-framework.
+This is possible by assigning a `callable` as a default param value, then calling that param to dispatch it.

 ```php
 <?php